smitwaman/Fundamentals-of-Azure/Azure IoT.md

 ●	This includes health equipment,environmental sensors,smart appliances etc.

+●	Protocol Gateway bridges the traffic using AMQP 1.0 protocol.
+●	Protocol gateway can be deployed using Azure Service Fabric,Azure Cloud Services worker roles or Windows Virtual Machines, or can be deployed on-premises.

 Sure, I'll guide you through the step-by-step creation of an Azure IoT resource:

 1. **Sign in to the Azure Portal**: